Nathaaaan/Quichta420-JEE/README.md

       - in netbeans go to service
       - in database, right click on "javadb"
       - click on create database
-      - Database name = jeeproject
+      - Database name = ST2EEDB
-      - username = root
+      - username = adm
-      - password = root
+      - password = adm

-3) implement the database
+2) implement the database
       - still in service and database
-      - right click on "jdbc/derby://localhost:1527/jeedb
+      - right click on "jdbc/derby://localhost:1527/ST2EEDB
       - click on execute command
       - copy all the create and insert from scriptjee.sql and execute it

-2) inside the java code you can use the model BD.
+3) inside the java code you can use the model BD.
 To create a new connection just have to do
       - import Model.DB
       - import java.sql.connection

       - Connection conn = DB.getCo()

-      //the url of the db and username and password are stored inside the BD model
+      //the url of the db and username and password are stored inside the db.properties file